If you are going to apply for this program, you will be asked if you have read this page before you can apply.

 The Minnesota Teacher Shortage Student Loan Repayment Program was established to provide student loan repayment assistance to teachers providing classroom instruction in a teacher shortage area in Minnesota.
 The purpose of the program is to encourage teachers to teach in Minnesota in designated shortage areas.
 Shortage areas include teacher licensure fields in high demand statewide, geographical regions within the state experiencing teacher shortages and teacher licensure fields in high demand within regions of the state.

-If your application was selected for review by submitting additional documentation, you will be notified by the end of December 2016 about whether or not you will receive a grant to repay loan(s).
+If your 2016-2017 application was selected for review by submitting additional documentation, you will be notified via email by the end of February 2017 about whether or not you will receive a grant to repay loan(s).

 Who is Eligible to Apply?

 - Hold a teaching license issued by the licensing division in the Minnesota Department of Education on behalf of the Board of Teaching